pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 $$
 with $a=\pi r^2$ the cross-sectional area of the tube and $r$ the inner radius.
 Furthermore, $t$ is the time, $v$ the velocity along the axis of the tube, $p$ the pressure and $\rho_f$ the density of the fluid.
-Add the start and end of the tube the boundary conditions have to be applied.
+At the start and at the end of the tube the boundary conditions have to be applied.
 Discretizing these equations results in a system of linear algebraic equations which can be solved for the pressure and velocity by performing Newton-Raphson iterations.
 Inside the solver the kinematic pressure is used, which is the pressure divided by the density of the fluid.